We run a number of fun, inspiring — and sometimes dirty — activities for children, tweens and teenagers of all ages.

-We offer fun packed educational experiences to complement educational projects or suit your specific needs.
-Visits can include a tour of the farm, making pizzas in our wood fired oven, natural crafts, bush crafts and other outdoor learning experiences.
-You can book a one off visit or weekly sessions for a period of six weeks or give us a call to discuss your bespoke requirements.
+School group visits can include a tour of the farm, making pizzas in our wood fired oven, natural crafts, bush crafts and other outdoor learning experiences.
+You can book a one off visit, Forest School Sessions, weekly sessions for a period of six weeks or give us a call to discuss your bespoke requirements.

-We take a few work experience placements each year.
-To apply, please email the details below outlining why you why you are interested in urban farming and horticulture and what you wish to do with this experience.
-State when you need to undertake work experience (i.e. the dates of a specific week, or 1 day a month for 6 moths etc).
+We take a few work experience placements for teenagers each year.
+To apply, please email the details below outlining why you why you are interested in urban farming and gardening, and what you wish to do with this experience.
+Please also state when you need to undertake your work experience (i.e. the dates of a specific week, or 1 day a month for 6 moths etc).